Apollo vs. Lusha Comparison

 ZoomInfo Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings monthly.

-But the real differentiator is Guided Intent, which is exclusive to ZoomInfo.
+The real differentiator is Guided Intent, exclusive to ZoomInfo.
 Instead of requiring users to manually select intent topics, Guided Intent identifies topics historically correlated with deal success in your specific pipeline.
 Forrester recognized this, naming ZoomInfo a Leader in Intent Data Providers for B2B in Q1 2025, noting ZoomInfo had "the largest R&D investment of any provider in this evaluation."

 The GTM Context Graph connects these dots, turning isolated signals into a picture of what's actually happening inside the account.